Last updated on March 17th, 2020 at 07:58 am

-The Indian e-commerce sector is witnessing a wave of consolidation with the likes of Myntra, CaratLane, BabyOye, Citrus Pay, FabFurnish.com and many others being acquired and merged by Internet behemoths.
-Even rumours of consolidation between e-commerce rivals like Flipkart-Snapdeal and Flipkart-Paytm have been doing rounds for a long time.
+The Indian e-commerce sector is witnessing a wave of consolidation with the likes of Myntra, CaratLane, BabyOye, Citrus Pay, FabFurnish.com and many others being acquired and merged by the Internet behemoths.
+Even rumors of consolidation between e-commerce rivals like Flipkart-Snapdeal and Flipkart-Paytm have been doing rounds for a long time.
 However, the Nasper-backed MakeMyTrip and Goibibo merger took everyone by surprise.
 MakeMyTrip acquired rival Goibibo, and the merged entity will be valued at $1.8bn, making it the biggest merger in India’s online travel space.

 What will be the ripple effects of this merger on the travel and hotel and accommodation industry?

 The newly-merged entity has emerged as the biggest online travel giant of the country and will enjoy an approximately 60% market share in the online flight booking segment and 70% in the online hotel space.
 It means smaller OTAs like Booking.com, Expedia and Cleartrip in the Indian ticket booking space and OYO Rooms and Stayzilla in the budget hotel and homestay segments will suffer a major setback and most likely need to reconsider their strategies.

 As it is still early days, there is a lack of clarity about how the OTAs and the hotel industry will react.
 We can only speculate:

 The last 12 months saw heavy discounting in the hotel segment between Make My Trip and Go Ibibo.
 As a result, other OTAs too were offering ridiculous discounts by cannibalizing their own profits to attract customers.
 These discounts come out of the pockets of these agencies themselves.
 Many a time, these portals book rooms in advance by paying the hotel and offer these rooms to guests at discount.